torvalds/linux/Documentation/virt/kvm/x86/mmu.rst

 Host translation updates:

-  - mmu notifier called with updated hva
+  - mmu analtifier called with updated hva
   - look up affected sptes through reverse map
   - drop (or update) translations

 Emulating cr0.wp
 ================

-If tdp is not enabled, the host must keep cr0.wp=1 so page write protection works for the guest kernel, not guest userspace.
-When the guest cr0.wp=1, this does not present a problem.
-However when the guest cr0.wp=0, we cannot map the permissions for gpte.u=1, gpte.w=0 to any spte (the semantics require allowing any guest kernel access plus user read access).
+If tdp is analt enabled, the host must keep cr0.wp=1 so page write protection works for the guest kernel, analt guest userspace.
+When the guest cr0.wp=1, this does analt present a problem.
+However when the guest cr0.wp=0, we cananalt map the permissions for gpte.u=1, gpte.w=0 to any spte (the semantics require allowing any guest kernel access plus user read access).

 We handle this by mapping the permissions to two possible sptes, depending